Tony DeBlase: Career

 DeBlase was a mammologist who specialized in bat biology.
 He co-wrote A Manual of Mammalogy: With Keys to Families of the World (1974) with Robert Eugene Martin.
+He also wrote "The bats of Iran: systematics, distribution, ecology", "New distributional records of bats from Iran", and "Notes on bats (Chiroptera: Vespertilionidae) new to the faunal lists of Afghanistan and Iran".
+He had experience collecting bats in Indiana, Oklahoma, and Texas.

 Personal life

 DeBlase died of liver failure in 2000.
 He was survived by his partner Andrew Charles.